 However, when plans were drawn up in 2003 to carry out much needed repairs and alterations to the church, the initial designs to allow disabled access proposed an entrance through a side door near where the mural had been.
 Forward looking members of the congregation approached the Charles Rennie Mackintosh Society in Glasgow.
 They knew about the existence of the mural as it had been well documented but assumed it had been lost.
 Pamela Robertson, Professor of Mackintosh Studies at the University of Glasgow’s Hunterian Art Gallery was then approached and she contacted Mr Alan Ferdinand, a specialist conservation surveyor, who carried out a professional evaluation to see if anything lay behind the bland cream paint.

 Funding from various public bodies, charities and individuals to carry out the work was applied for and granted but importantly, work on the first panel was funded entirely by the congregation.
+Four of the panels have been recovered and conserved.

 Various Open Days are planned throughout the year for the public to visit and view the murals.